kalwalt/kalwaltart.com/_posts/2020-03-15-ar-js-new-organization.md

 ---
 {% include figure.html width="1299" caption="Discover the new AR.js org!" height="741" alt="Ar.js new github organization" name="ar_js_org_introduction" target="_blank" title="AR.js as github org" rel="author" jpg_id="2d7fac12-ca25-46dd-a6ba-497560a30e33" link="https://github.com/AR-js-org" webp_id="6e60f782-d54c-4d4b-9995-9def4f01ac5e" %}

-**AR.js** has reached a remarkable milestone, which in fact leads it to be one of the most important opensource projects for Augmented Reality: the first most noteworthy thing is that it has become an organization on [github](https://ar-js-org.github.io/), second but not least it has reached the version 3.0.0 with integrated **NFT** (Natural Feature Tracking) technology.
-AR.js is a project started by Jerome Etienne and maintained by Nicolò Carpignoli.
+**AR.js** has reached a remarkable milestone, which in fact leads it to be one of the most important Open Source projects for Augmented Reality: the first most noteworthy thing is that it has become an organization on [github](https://ar-js-org.github.io/), second but not least it has reached the version 3.0.0 with integrated **NFT** (Natural Feature Tracking) technology.
+AR.js is a project started by [Jerome Etienne](https://github.com/jeromeetienne) and maintained by [Nicolò Carpignoli](https://github.com/nicolocarpignoli).
 The transformation into an organization will allow better management of the code and all aspects of an Open Source project.

 ## What is AR.js?

 **Ar.js** is a library entirely written in javascript for the creation of Web Apps for Augmented Reality (hereafter **AR**).
-It is based internally on jsartolkit5, the javascript port of Artoolkit5 the well-known AR project.
+It is based internally on jsartolkit5, the javascript port of [Artoolkit5](https://github.com/artoolkitx/artoolkit5) the well-known AR project.
 I will not go into detail on the code parts, I will only tell you that three types of AR are currently possible:

 * Image Tracking
 * Location Based AR